-The discovery of the Taung Child in 1924 shifted the focus of palaeoanthropological research from Europe to Africa although acceptance of this shift was slow (Dart 1925; Broom 1947).
-The species with which it is assigned, Australopithecus africanus (name meaning "Southern Ape of Africa"), is currently dated to between 3.3 mya and 2.1 mya (Pickering and Kramers 2010), with discoveries from Sterkfontein, Taung, Makapansgat, and Gladysvale in South Africa (Figure 9.16).
+The discovery of the Taung Child in 1924 (discussed in the Special Topic box "The Taung Child" below) shifted the focus of palaeoanthropological research from Europe to Africa, although acceptance of this shift was slow (Broom 1947; Dart 1925).
+The species to which it is assigned, Australopithecus africanus (name meaning "Southern Ape of Africa"), is currently dated to between 3.3 mya and 2.1 mya (Pickering and Kramers 2010), with discoveries from Sterkfontein, Taung, Makapansgat, and Gladysvale in South Africa (Figure 9.16).
 A relatively large brain (400 cc to 500 cc), small canines without an associated diastema, and more rounded cranium and smaller teeth than Au. afarensis indicate some derived traits.
 Similarly, the postcranial remains (in particular, the pelvis) indicate bipedalism.
-However, the sloping face and curved phalanges (indicative of retained arboreal locomotor abilities) show some primitive features.
+However, the sloping face and curved phalanges (indicative of retained arboreal locomotor abilities) show some ancestral features.
 Although not in direct association with stone tools, a 2015 study noted that the trabecular bone morphology of the hand was consistent with forceful tool manufacture and use, suggesting potential early tool abilities.